ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **You must have a background image on every difficulty of your beatmap.** Different background files for different difficulties is acceptable.
 - **A video's dimensions must not exceed a width of 1280 and a height of 720 pixels.** Additionally, upscaling lower resolution video to a higher resolution should be avoided.
 This ensures video files do not become excessively large or resource intensive.
-- **Background images must not exceed a width of 1920 pixels and a height of 1200 pixels.** Images with lower vertical or horizontal resolutions than that of the player's will be upscaled to fit the entire screen.
+- **Background images must not exceed a width of 2560 pixels, a height of 1440 pixels, and a filesize of 2.5MB.** Images with lower vertical or horizontal resolutions than that of the player's will be upscaled to fit the entire screen.
 - **A video's offset must be correct if it synchronizes with the song.** An incorrect offset can result in a misleading visual representation of the song.
 If the same video appears in multiple difficulties, it must always have the same offset(s).
 - **A video's audio track must be removed from the video file.** The audio track in video is not used in osu!, so removing it reduces that filesize of the beatmap.
 This includes videos with muted audio tracks.